 10.1 In compliance with the Equality Act 2010, we will ensure students who have a disability, long term health condition, mental health difficulty or specific learning difficulty that affects their studies, as well as students facing accessibility issues for other reasons, are effectively supported.
-If you have declared to Tameside College that you will require reasonable adjustments for your attendance, please contact the HE Quality Officer Helen.Booth@tameside.ac.uk.
+If you have declared to us, you will require reasonable adjustments for your attendance, please contact the HE Quality Officer hequality@tameside.ac.uk for further information.